 The Federal Employers Liability Act, or FELA, allows injured railway workers to hold their employers liable in court for any damages that result from the employer’s negligence.
 These claims are an employee’s only way to collect payments for medical care, lost wages, and lost quality of life that may result from asbestos exposure.
 A seasoned Ohio railroad asbestos attorney could help to gather evidence of employer negligence to pursue claims for damages in local courthouses.

-An Ohio Railroad Asbestos Lawyer May be Able to Help
+An Ohio Railroad Asbestos Attorney May be Able to Help

 Exposure to asbestos is common in the railroad industry.
 The use of this insulator was common until a generation ago, and many railroad companies have not located or removed this hazardous substance.
 This can result in workers facing unknown levels of exposure that could affect their lungs or other vital organs.